lapp0/nano-block-diffusion/README.md

 ## Overview
 This repo implements a simple Block Diffusion model, trainer, and inference script.
-This serves as a starting point for researching improvements integration into existing models.
+This serves as a starting point for researching improvements and integrations into existing models.

 Executive summary of the core difference between a standard autoregressive "GPT-style" transformer and a Block Diffusion Transformer:
 - **Block Diffusion:** Rather than predicting just the next token, the model masks out the next `B` tokens in one go and learns to reconstruct entire blocks from their surrounding context.